Oakland End Athletics Talks Amid News of Las Vegas Ballpark Site Deal

 Added Manfred in a statement to the Review-Journal: “We support the A’s turning their focus on Las Vegas and look forward to them bringing finality to this process by the end of the year."

-The A's pending move would leave Oakland with no professional sports teams, after it had three as recently as 2019.
-That's when the Warriors moved to San Francisco to play at Chase Center, and one year later, the Raiders also left the Coliseum for Las Vegas.
+The A's have called Oakland home since 1968, when they moved from Kansas City, Mo., but their exit would leave the city without any professional sports teams.
+Oakland had three pro teams as recently as 2019, before the Warriors moved to San Francisco that year and the Raiders also left the Coliseum for Las Vegas one year later.

+A’s home attendance dwindled as relocation rumors swirled and ownership traded away star players, with just 10,926 average fans at the Coliseum in 11 games thus far this season.
+The A’s averaged just 9,973 fans in 2022 and 8,767 in 2021 – well below the 20,521 average the team posted in 2019.